• Skip to main content

 11. Make Sure There Is Enough Airflow In The Room

-When there are more than two plants in one container, it often becomes a challenge to avoid congestion between them.
+When there are more than two plants in one container, it often becomes challenging to avoid congestion between them.

 So, if you want to avoid the resultant external issues, you must keep this pot in an airy space.